tb9757/Student-Academic-Performance/README.md

 ## Hypothesis and how to validate?

--   List here your project hypothesis(es) and how you envision validating it (them)
--   Hypothesis 1: Average internal test score is more strongly correlated with final exam mark than attendance.
+**Hypothesis 1:** Average internal test score is more strongly correlated with final exam mark than attendance.

-This hypothesis asks the question, is showing up consistently more importand than already being good at the subject?
+This hypothesis addresses the importance of being consistently in school versus performing well in internal assessments.
 It is comparing engagement and consistency with academic ability and prior knowledge.
+I will validate this by comparing correlation coefficients for:

+-   Attendance and final test scores.
-I will validate this by calculating the pearson correlation for both final test scores and attendance and final test scores and average internal test scores.
+-   Average internal test scores and final test scores.

--   Hypothesis 2: Average internal test scores (prior academic performance) explain more variance in final exam marks than engagement based behaviours, such as attendance, assignment score, and daily study hours.
+**Hypothesis 2:** Average internal test scores (prior academic performance) explain more variance in final exam marks than engagement based behaviours, such as attendance, assignment score, and daily study hours.

-This hypothesis can be tested using regression to see which variables contribute more strongly
+-   This hypothesis can be tested by fitting a linear regression model using all available data.
+-   The model's coefficient will be examined to see which variables contribute most to predicting final exam marks.
+-   The size of the coefficients will be compared for the engagement related metrics and the prior attainment metrics.

--   Hypothesis 3: Students studying more than 3 hours score significantly higher than those below the threshold.
+**Hypothesis 3:** Students studying for more than 3 hours per day have significantly higher final exam marks than those who study 3 hours or fewer.

+-   The dataset will be split into two groups based on daily study time.
+-   The distributions of final exam marks will be be compared for these two groups to determine if there is a statistically significiant difference.
+-   Both groups data will be checked for normality.
+If they are normally distributed then a t-test will be used, if not then a Mann-Whitney U test is applicable.

--   Hypothesis 4: A fully processed regression pipeline achieves better accuracy than a model without preprocessing.
+**Hypothesis 4:** A fully processed regression pipeline achieves better accuracy than a model without preprocessing.

+-   I will use a simple linear regression model on the raw date without

 ## Project Plan